-Chelsea L.M.
-Colwyn is a Hillary Rodham Clinton public interest fellow working as an environmental staff attorney for the Confederated Salish and Kootenai Tribes.
+Professor Chelsea L.M.
+Colwyn is a staff attorney for the Confederated Salish and Kootenai Tribes.
 She also teaches the public land management summer course in Missoula, MT for Vermont Law School.
 Chelsea has worked as a Fulbright Scholar in Adelaide, South Australia, studying environmental water buybacks, a Research Fellow with Vermont Law School’s Water and Justice Program, studying the history of the US Forest Service and California water law, a Hansard Society Research Fellow at the London School of Economics, studying England’s privatized water sector, and at American Rivers.
-Chelsea graduated Phi Beta Kappa from Dartmouth College in 2004, earned a master’s in environmental law and policy from Vermont Law School in 2011, and graduated from Yale Law School in 2018 where she was selected as a Wyss Scholar for western conservation.
+Chelsea graduated Phi Beta Kappa from Dartmouth College in 2004, earned a master’s in environmental law and policy from Vermont Law School in 2011, and a J.D. from Yale Law School in 2018 where she was selected as a Wyss Scholar for western conservation.